gSchool/ada-developer-skills/00-welcome-to-ada/03-slack.md

 You are welcome to create channels for discussions on a topic of interest.
 With discussions in Slack please remember and adhere to the Code of Conduct Expectations.

+Like with users you can use the `+` sign to join channels you aren't currently in.

 ## Customizing Slack

-You are welcome to customize slack by adding emojis.
+You are welcome to customize slack by adding emoji.

 ![Customize Slack](images/customize-slack.png)